I have found 7 articles on Trekking in Coorg which are useful for Travelers.

 Part I: 7 Real life Traveler’s experience on Trekking in Coorg

 This is an interesting travel article where every bit of trek to Tadiandamol, Coorg is explained.
 I loved the way the author narrated her story from start to end of the trekking at Coorg with a group of 15 members.
 She narrated that how she had a difficult time trekking without proper shoes, lack of water and food supply and unforgettable experience when the team saw a snake in the trails.
 It was quite an article with many pics.

 This article caught my interest because the author traveled by bike to Coorg from Bangalore, and shared his both bike ride and trek experience to Mandalapatti.
 Our extensive Bike ride experiences have taught us many lessons – one of them is “be prepared for any sudden deviation in the plan at any point in time”.

 This is another useful and descriptive article on one-day trekking in Coorg from Bangalore.
 If you are looking for a guide on one-day trek guide to tadiandamol from Bangalore, this article explains it all.
 From her trek experience I understood, they returned on the same day to Bangalore – accommodation details also provided.
 She has carried her food and water supply, so no complaints on those.
 Overall it seems to be a pleasant experience.
 Pics say it all.

 Yet another descriptive article on one day trek to Tadiandamol, Coorg from Bangalore.
 I liked the way the author first experienced trekking in rain and kayaking.
 And her trip ended at Golden temple in Nisargadama.
 In her words, it is “soul-satisfying experience”.
-If you are looking for a one-day trek in Coorg or planning to book one-day trekking to Coorg via Thrillophilia, this article would be useful.
+If you are looking for a one-day trek in Coorg or planning to book one-day trekking in Coorg via Thrillophilia, this article would be useful.
 And useful for travelers looking for Coorg one day trip from Bangalore, especially for trekking plans.